-One of such unregulated cultural practices is female genital mutilation.6 Procedurally, female genital mutilation involves the traditional or unorthodox altering or removal of some parts of a female genital make - up not necessary because of a medical or atheistic value; but largely to ensure sexual prohibition or preferably chastity.
+Procedurally, female genital mutilation involves the traditional or unorthodox altering or removal of some parts of a female genital make -up not necessary because of a medical or atheistic value; but largely to ensure sexual prohibition or preferably chastity.

-An available record shows that the reasons for the cultural practice of female genital circumcision include:
+122 An available record shows that the reasons for the cultural practice of female genital circumcision include:

-- i.
-Inhibition of a woman's sexuality.
-In some Nigerian societies, where female circumcision is practice, the operation is essentially aimed at limiting female sexual drive.
-This acts as a traditional antidote against pre- marital and extra- marital sex. - ii.
+ii.
 The need to make woman pure or clean through a cleansing procedure.
-This is what female circumcision "offers" when it removes the "unclean genital organs" of a woman.7 - iii.
-The belief that unless a female genital organ(s) is or are removed, the possibility of conception is limited.

-4 The existence of oil and other mineral resources though elevates the economic status of Nigeria; the reality is that majority of Nigerians still wallow in abject poverty.

-5 Presently in Nigeria, majority of Nigerian children are not enjoying a full recent life in a condition which ensure dignity, promote self-reliance and facilitates the active participation of children in their societies.
-According to the National Bureau of Statistics 2014 Report over sixty percent of Nigerians lives below two dollars per day.
-Also the World Bank Report of 2014 grouped Nigeria as one of the word's extremely poor country.

-6 The prevalence rate of female genital mutilation in Nigeria is conservatively put at between 40 percent to 50 percent but the report by the united nations statistics put the practice at 60 percent.
-This explained why the Federal Government of Nigeria set aside the 6th day of February of each year as national day for the elimination of female genital mutilation.
-The World Health Organization classifies female genital mutilation into four types. i.e. type 1,2,3 and 4.
-See, http://www.who.mt/reproductive-health/tam
+This is what female circumcision 123 "offers" when it removes the "unclean genital organs" of a woman.
+7 iii.
+The belief that unless a female genital 124 organ(s) is or are removed, the possibility of conception is limited. ??
+The prevalence rate of female genital 125 mutilation in Nigeria is conservatively put at between 40 percent to 50 percent but the report by the united 126 nations statistics put the practice at 60 percent.
+This explained why the Federal Government of Nigeria set 127 128 aside the 6 th day of February of each year as national day for the elimination of female genital mutilation.
+129 iv.
+The belief that the clitoris and the labia are male organs found on female body hence the need to remove 130 them. v.
+The belief that female circumcision is a form of cultural heritage that should be preserved; and above all, vi.

-7 terminology.htm. retrieved on 11/9/2007

-- iv.
-The belief that the clitoris and the labia are male organs found on female body hence the need to remove them. - v.
-The belief that female circumcision is a form of cultural heritage that should be preserved; and above all, - vi.
 The need to ensure that the girl-child maintain her virginity until marriage.

-Nigerians, not those abroad, can understand this narrow reason.
-Understandably, African society in general and Nigeria in particular is a place where virginity is a high prize trophy and an emblem of family honour worthy of any prize, even circumcision.
-However, the practice of female genital mutilation, christened female circumcision, according to the United Nations Convention of Violence Against Women, which Nigeria is a signatory constitutes a violence against women.
+Nigerians, not those 131 abroad, can understand this narrow reason.
+Understandably, African society in general and Nigeria in particular 132 is a place where virginity is a high prize trophy and an emblem of family honour worthy of any prize, even 133 circumcision.
+However, the practice of female genital mutilation, christened female circumcision, according to 134 the United Nations Convention of Violence Against Women, which Nigeria is a signatory constitutes a violence 135 against women.
 Similarly, it violates a child's right to dignity enshrined in section 11 of the act.
-The above provision also have a constitutional foothold in section 34 (1) of the 1999 constitution of Nigeria.
-Reflection of that is also contained in the convention.8

-Secondly, the cultural practice in Nigeria that forbids children from eating some child-friendly diet like egg or meat either completely, or with a significant reduction to the extent that the necessary nutritional value is not achieved or derived affects the right of children to good health.
-In Nigeria society, where the above culture is practice, there exists the belief, though erroneously, that allowing children to eat eggs or meat encourage them to steal.
-Similarly, unborn children also suffer from the cultural practice of prescribing food for pregnant women.
-Such prescription includes the denial of pregnant women, nursing mothers and children eggs and certain type of meat or food because of the belief that they could make child birth difficult or caused dreadful disease or acquisition by children of bad or unwanted habit.
+The above 136 provision also have a constitutional foothold in section 34 (1) of the 1999 constitution of Nigeria.
+Reflection of 137 that is also contained in the convention. ??
+Thirdly, the cultural belief that the girl-child is inferior or is not as 138 good as her male counterpart is discriminatory.
+The seemingly immutability of this belief, even in modern time 139 and among educated Nigerians and other elites has led to breaking of marriage on Secondly, the cultural practice 140 in Nigeria that forbids children from eating some child-friendly diet like egg or meat either completely, or with a 141 significant reduction to the extent that the necessary nutritional value is not achieved or derived affects the right 142 of children to good health.
+In Nigeria society, where the above culture is practice, there exists the belief, though 143 erroneously, that allowing children to eat eggs or meat encourage them to steal.
+Similarly, unborn children also 144 suffer from the cultural practice of prescribing food for pregnant women.
+Such prescription includes the denial of 145 pregnant women, nursing mothers and children eggs and certain type of meat or food because of the belief that 146 they could make child birth difficult or caused dreadful disease or acquisition by children of bad or unwanted 147 habit.
+148 account of lack of male child and refusal to sponsor girl child educationally.